reprinted with permission from K.N. Rao & interviewer Maalok

 I grew up seeing my mother make remarkable predictions to people when they came to her.
 In one case, a young boy had run away from his family.
 Everyone thought that since the boy wanted to become a film actor, he had, in all likelihood, run away to the city of Bombay.
 Looking at the boy’s horoscope, my mother predicted that the boy would be found in a place of pilgrimage in northern India.
 Later, the boy was seen and brought home from Haridwar.
 Having been a witness to many such accurate predictions, I was convinced, beyond doubt, of the greatness of astrology as a predictive science.

-Many may say that astrologers' predictions are often “wishy-washy” and imprecise with only anecdotal accuracy – so how can a skeptic be assured beyond doubt on the validity of astrology?
-My answer would be that each one of us has to come to one's own conclusion.
+Many say that astrologer’s predictions are often “wishy-washy” and imprecise with only anecdotal accuracy, so how can a skeptic be assured beyond doubt on the validity of astrology?
+My answer would be that each one of us has to come to one’s own conclusion.
 While I cannot convince anybody on the validity of the science of Jyotish, my own conviction remains firm.
 I also know that when my predictions fail that it is due to my own faults and limitations, and does not, in any way, take away the greatness of the science of Jyotish itself.

 Question: Overall as a child and young adult, did you have some inkling that you had some specific purpose in life?
 Have you been an ambitious person?

 KNR: I had always found astrology immensely fascinating and spiritually enlightening, but had never ventured out in the open.
 Most people knew me as a high-ranking officer in the government of India and only a very few close friends knew that I practiced astrology.